ss47tt/Stock_price_LSTM/README.md

 10. The plots of the predictions and ground truths of train, validate, and test sets in continous lines and marked with different colors.

-Note: Stock price normally fluactuate due to economy and news, and it usually do not follow a predictive pattern like weather.
+Note: Stock prices normally fluactuate due to economy and news, and it usually do not follow a predictive pattern like weather.